Ice Age: Collision Course: Plot

-After facing several obstacles and the interference of the dromaeosaurs, the herd arrives at Geotopia, a community of immortal animals formed inside one of the asteroids that fell long ago.
+After facing several obstacles and the interference of the dromaeosaurs, the herd arrives at Geotopia, a community of long-living animals formed inside one of the asteroids that fell long ago.
 There, Sid meets Brooke, a ground sloth who instantly falls in love with him.
 Shangri Llama, the leader of Geotopia, refuses to cooperate with Buck's plan to use the city's crystals to stop the asteroid, as they are the key to the residents' longevity.
-Sid inadvertently destroys the entire city when he attempts to remove one of the crystals to present Brooke with, immediately aging the Geotopians to their real ages, much to Shangri Llama's annoyance.
+Sid inadvertently destroys the entire city when he attempts to remove one of the crystals to give Brooke, reducing the Geotopians to their true age, much to Shangri Llama's chagrin.

-After Brooke convinces the other Geotopians that stopping the asteroid is more critical than their lost youth, they and the herd fill up a volcano with a gigantic ball made up of all the crystals so that the pressure launches them into space to draw the asteroid away.
-The dromaeosaurs attempt to intervene but soon discover they will not survive the asteroid's impact.
-Buck convinces them to help and tells them that the dinosaurs can live harmoniously with them.
-After a small meteor hits Gavin, they accidentally drop the last and biggest crystal.
-Still, Manny and Julian work together to throw it back into the volcano, causing Julian to earn Manny's approval.
-The volcano then erupts, sending the magnetic crystal shards to the sky, which sends the oncoming asteroid back into space, away from Earth.
+After Brooke convinces the other Geotopians that stopping the asteroid is more critical than their lost youth, they and the herd fill up a volcano with a massive quantity of crystals so that the pressure launches them into space to draw the asteroid away.
+The dromaeosaurs attempt to intervene but discover they will not survive the asteroid's impact.
+Buck convinces them to help, knowing that dinosaurs can co-exist with non-reptilians.
+After a lesser asteroid blocks the last and biggest crystal's installation, Julian helps Manny push in the crystal, earning Manny's approval.
+The volcano erupts, sending the magnetic crystal shards into the sky and repelling the asteroid away from Earth.

-The herd then departs for home, including Sid, who parts ways with Brooke.
-Still, just after they leave, a small crystal shard falls inside a hot spring, giving it rejuvenating properties and making the Geotopians and Granny, who stayed behind with them, regain their youth.
+The herd departs for home, including Sid, who parts ways with Brooke.
+Just as they leave, a small crystal shard falls into a hot spring, giving it rejuvenating properties that allow the Geotopians and Granny, who stayed behind with them, to regain their youth.
 After the herd returns, Manny and Ellie reconcile with Peaches, encouraging her to chase her dreams.
-Peaches and Julian marry afterwards, while Diego and Shira become heroes to the kids, and a rejuvenated Brooke appears during the wedding ceremony to reunite with Sid, much to his delight.
+Peaches and Julian marry afterwards, while Diego and Shira become heroes to the kids and a rejuvenated Brooke appears during the wedding ceremony to reunite with Sid, much to his delight.

-Scrat accidentally crashes onto Mars and unintentionally annihilates all life before returning to his ship and fleeing back to Earth.

-Cast
+Voice cast

 Top row: Ray Romano, John Leguizamo, Denis Leary, Adam DeVine, Jessie J, and Seann William Scott voices Manny, Sid, Diego, Julian, Brooke and Crash.

 Bottom row: Josh Peck, Simon Pegg, Wanda Sykes, Keke Palmer, Jennifer Lopez, and Queen Latifah voices Eddie, Buck, Granny, Peaches, Shira and Ellie.